 The HDX N95 features ultrasonically welded head straps, which eliminates the need for stapled head straps.
 “This reduces irritation to the face,” Rogers says.
 “It has electrostatically charged, high-quality filter material for low breathing resistance.
 This makes the respirator more comfortable for the user.”

 The 100-percent latex free respirator also is designed to ensure compatibility with glasses and goggles, and offers an aluminum adjustable nosepiece for proper fit.
 In also has an exhalation valve for improved breathing in hot, humid conditions.

 Honeywell answers the call with the Sperian P100 Deluxe Disposable Respirator, which is designed to meet OSHA, EPA and HUD standards.
 The filtering face piece is designed for work in lead abatement, adhesives, agriculture, brazing, dusty operations, general industrial, grinding, metal cutting, metal pouring, sanding, soldering, welding and sweeping.

 Like anything else in the construction trade, it all comes down to training.
-For the Pro, he has to take the matter into his own hands regarding education and product understanding.
+For the construction Pros, they have to take the matter into their own hands regarding respirators and dust masks education and product understanding.
 Brad Bogart, president of Bogart Construction in Irvine, Calif., says the new OSHA standards will be handled like anything else that comes into play in the industry’s wheelhouse.
 “Take asbestos: When it was first exposed, it took years to understand how it was exposing workers and what safety practices needed to be put in place.
 Silica is so new, we all have to be cautious.”